theporpoise/42cliffnotes/index.md

   * Shout out to Dan for providing feedback, we'll get a more complete version in a week or so.**

+# Online Courses Your Peers have taken and recommend:
+  * <a href="https://www.coursera.org/learn/build-a-computer">Nand to Tetris</a>

+# Blah

 # <a href="https://github.com/theporpoise/42cliffnotes">Contribute by Submiting a Pull Request Here</a>
 EVERYTHING is in markdown.
 We will consider moving to a wiki format in the future.